 A fat transfer has the potential to last for many years and may even achieve permanent results for some Dallas fat transfer procedure patients.
-Other enhancement procedures such as fillers or botox use a substance that tends to dissolve over time and so results from these procedures tend to last a year or two at most.
+Other enhancement procedures such as fillers or botox use a substance that tends to dissolve over time, and so results from these procedures tend to last a year or two at most.
 However, the fat that is injected will behave in the same way as fat that exists in other areas of our body.
-This means that if a patient’s weight does not drastically fluctuate the fat that is injected in the fat transfer can remain in place.
-If a patient gains weight, then the area can be further enhanced and it is likely that the desired shape for the area will be altered.
+This means that if a patient’s weight does not drastically fluctuate, the fat that is injected in the fat transfer can remain in place.
+If a patient gains weight, then the area can be further enhanced and the desired shape for the area will likely be altered.
 Similarly, if a patient loses weight then the fat injected will behave as other fat cells and can be absorbed and lost.
 Therefore, if a patient maintains their current weight the fat transfer has the potential to last many years and may never require a second treatment.

 Fat Transfer Recovery

 Recovering from a fat transfer procedure normally involves two distinct aspects as the aftercare for liposuction is drastically different from that of a fat transfer.
 The specific recovery and aftercare advice will depend on the areas you have undergone the procedure and so it is important to conduct further research into the recovery for your specific procedure.

 If you have only undergone fat transfer injections from a donor’s fat cells then you will merely need to look after the injection sites where the fat was transferred to.
 No pressure should be applied to the area the fat was transferred.
 This means that if patients undergo a facial fat transfer they should not lie on their front and apply pressure to their face, whereas buttocks fat transfer patients should not sit down or lie on their back for around eight weeks.
 Applying pressure to the area can negatively impact a patient’s result and lead to an increased amount of the fat that was injected being absorbed by the body.